deepanshs/mrsimulator/docs/user_guide/method/method.rst

     :alt: Transition symmetry pathways for the Hahn and Solid Echo experiments
     :align: center
     :width: 100%

+    Hahn Echo (left) and Solid-Echo (right) pulse sequences.
+Above each sequence, on the energy level diagram, are the corresponding two transition pathways indicated with blue and orange arrows.
+Transitions are labeled with their corresponding :math:`\text{p}_I` and :math:`\text{d}_I`
+    transition symmetry function values.
+Below each sequence are the corresponding transition symmetry pathways, also in blue and orange.

 The Hahn Echo sequence, with :math:`\pi/2-\tau-\pi-t\rightarrow`, leads to the formation of a :math:`\text{p}_I` echo at :math:`t = \tau`.
 The two transition pathways